 “From mac ‘n’ cheese to chocolate bars, you don’t have to go hungry to eat healthy” says Yahoo News.
-While we’d like to eat those treats at the end of a meal, snacking goes against the grain of healthy habits or positive lifestyle, says Dr. Richard Ruhling, a retired MD who taught Health Science at Loma Linda University.
+While we’d like to eat those treats at the end of a meal, snacking goes against the grain of healthy habits or positive lifestyle, says Richard Ruhling, MD, retired after teaching Health Science at Loma Linda University.

 Loma Linda was featured in the cover story on Longevity by National Geographic (Nov, 2005) as the only ‘Blue Zone’ for health in the western hemisphere.
 National Institutes of Health granted Loma Linda University $40 million to discover why Seventh-day Adventists lived about 7 years longer than their neighbors, and Ruhling says it’s because of their diet…